themightyoarfish/libav-zmq-streaming/README.md

 good, the loss is low enough that only rarely a frame is missed.

-Over a VPN connection via Azure US and a much more delayed and lossly link, this is unuseable, as over UDP seemingly too few packets get lost to even decode a single frame in time.
+Over a VPN connection via Azure US and a much more delayed and lossly link, this is unuseable, as over UDP seemingly too many packets get lost to even decode a single frame in time.
 We would need to try TCP for this, which `libavcodec` does not support for RTP.
 RTSP would have to be investigated.